python/steering-council/updates/2021-12-steering-council-update.md

-- The Steering Council met with Łukasz to discuss his progress and also introduced Ee to the meeting since Ee will be taking PSF lead on supporting Łukasz going forward. Łukasz updated the team on CLA work, testing Irit's PR, adding a new triagger, and giving a keynote at the PyCode Conference.
+- The Steering Council met with Łukasz to discuss his progress and also introduced Ee to the meeting since Ee will be taking PSF lead on supporting Łukasz going forward. Łukasz updated the team on CLA work, testing Irit's PR, adding a new triager, and giving a keynote at the PyCode Conference.
 - The Steering Council discussed the issue Jason posted about deprecating importlib.resources legacy API.
 It was decided that Brett would respond to the comment stating that Jason is following policy and that the SC is satisfied, but that the larger discussion on changing the policy should happen on python-dev.
 The group also discussed how Python's deprecation policy impacts users and library authors.
-- Group said their byes on Ewa's last day.
+- The group said their goodbyes on Ewa's last day.

 # December 13